MicrosoftDocs/power-pages-docs/power-pages-docs/templates/dynamics-365-apps/configure-knowledge-categories-articles.md

 ## Create a new category for knowledge articles

-1. Sign in to Dynamics 365 Portals.
+1. Sign in to Power Pages.

 2. Go to **Settings** > **Service Management**.